-1.26 Charitable Trust Account Consolidation
+1.23 Charitable Trust Account Consolidation

 The Agency is required to consolidate the accounts of controlled charitable organisations and funds held on trust into their financial statements.
-As a result the financial performance and funds have been consolidated.
-The Agency has accounted for these using merger accounting as required by the FReM.
+As a result, the financial performance and funds have been consolidated.
+The Agency has accounted for these transfers using merger accounting as required by the FReM.

-It is important to note however the distinction between public funding and the other monies donated by private individuals still exists.
+However, the distinction between public funding and the other monies donated by private individuals still exists.

 All funds have been used by the Agency as intended by the benefactor.
-It is for the Board to manage the internal disbursements.
+The Board to manages the internal disbursements.
 The Board ensures that charitable donations received by the Agency are appropriately managed, invested, expended and controlled, in a manner that is consistent with the purposes for which they were given and with the Agency's Standing Financial Instructions, Departmental guidance and legislation.

 All such funds are allocated to the area specified by the benefactor and are not used for any other purpose than that intended by the benefactor.

-1.27 Accounting Standards that have been Issued but have not yet been Adopted
+1.24 Accounting Standards that have been Issued but have not yet been Adopted